yintz/SPACEmapX/README.md

 ## Installation
-package can be installed through GitHub using;
+The package can be installed through GitHub using;
 ``` r
 install.packages("remotes")
 remotes::install_github("yintz/SPACEmapX")